logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/training-data.md

 You can read [training data concepts](../../../concepts/fs/feature_view/offline_api.md) for more details.
 To see a full example of how to create training data, you can read [this notebook](https://github.com/logicalclocks/hopsworks-tutorials/blob/master/fraud_batch/2_feature_view_creation.ipynb).

+For Python-clients, handling small or moderately-sized data, we recommend enabling the [ArrowFlight Server with DuckDB](../../../setup_installation/common/arrow_flight_duckdb.md) service, which will provide significant speedups over Spark/Hive for reading and creating in-memory training datasets.

 ## Creation
 It can be created as in-memory DataFrames or materialised as `tfrecords`, `parquet`, `csv`, or `tsv` files to HopsFS or in all other locations, for example, S3, GCS.
 If you materialise a training dataset, a `PySparkJob` will be launched.
 By default, `create_training_data` waits for the job to finish.
 However, you can run the job asynchronously by passing `write_options={"wait_for_job": False}`.
 You can monitor the job status in the [jobs overview UI](../../projects/jobs/pyspark_job.md#step-1-jobs-overview).